• Skip to primary navigation

 Castle Rock-1

-Right around mile marker 45.5, a mile or so past the Big Bear Dam heading towards Big Bear City, the road heads inland making a small U and the trailhead for Castle Rock is right there.
-There is no parking at the trailhead itself, but about a tenth of a mile up the road, there is a turnout on the lakeside that holds about four cars and is an excellent spot to start this hike from.
+Right around mile marker 45.5, a mile or so past the Big Bear Dam heading towards Big Bear City, the road turns inland making a small U and the trailhead for Castle Rock is right there.
+There is no parking at the trailhead itself, but about a tenth of a mile up the road, there is a turnout on the lake side that has space for about four cars and is an excellent place to start this hike from.
 Be warned, if you go on a busy weekend, you may have to park a decent distance away.

 The Hike